ehorodyski/bus-schedule/UPDATE_GUIDE.md

 ## Upgrading to Angular 8

+Angular does not advise using their online updater across multiple major versions.
+In order to update the app, we used a fresh angular project as a base.

 Angular provides an [update guide](https://update.angular.io/#4.0:8.0) that has been followed to update BusSchedule from Angular 4 to Angular 8.
 Below are a list of steps that were taken to update the application.

 **Development Note:** Please ensure to re-run the `npm install` the existing Angular 4 version of BusSchedule resides locally on your machine.

+### Steps Taken

+1. `HttpModule` and the `Http` service have been switched to `HttpClientModule` and the `HttpClient` service. `HttpClient` reduces boiler-plate code (no need to map to JSON anymore) and supports typed return values and interceptors. ([Additional information on `HttpClient`](https://angular.io/guide/http)) TODO!